ruby-lambik/ruby-lambik-2014/README.md

-ruby-lambik-2013
+ruby-lambik-2014
 ================

-On Wednesday October 2, 2013, the day before [ArrrrCamp](http://arrrrcamp.be), we are organizing a day trip from Ghent (the location of Arrrcamp) to some Gueuze and Lambik breweries around Brussels.
+On Wednesday October 1, 2014, the day before [ArrrrCamp](http://arrrrcamp.be), we are organizing a day trip from Ghent (the location of Arrrcamp) to some Gueuze and Lambik breweries around Brussels.
 These beers are unique to this region.
-The plan is to visit three different breweries, which includes tasting sessions, and have lunch in between.
+Last year we visited the Cantillion brewery, went for lunch, and had some more Gueuze and Kriek in a lovely old bar in the countryside of the "Pajottenland".
+This year's schedule is still undecided.

+We take the train from Ghent to Brussels, and from there a minibus will be waiting to take us around.

-Tentative schedule is to leave Ghent around 10AM, and be back around 6PM.
+Tentative schedule is to leave Ghent around 10AM, and be back late.

 ## Pre-registering